 Speak Japanese, and enter into a different world…

 Learn to speak, understand, read and write Japanese on a STEP course at Step Up Japanese.
-Enrolment is now open for 2019/20!
+Enrol now for September start!

 “After many failed attempts to use online and other teaching tools, finally this course helped me gain confidence in spoken and written Japanese.”
 (Sheen, STEP 2, 2017)